 Sale Bailment Ownership Ownership is transferrable to the buyer.
 Ownership resides with the bailor.
 Possession Transferred to the buyer.
 Transferred to the bailee.
 Usage The buyer may use the goods in any way he likes.
 A bailee can use the goods only according to the directions of the bailor.
 Return There is no return of goods from the buyer to the seller, unless there is breach.
 The goods are returned after the specified time or accomplishment of the purpose.
 Consideration The consideration is the price i.e. money.
-The consideration is not the money in this case, an undertaking to return the goods after the accomplishment of the purpose.
+The consideration is not the money in this case , an undertaking to return the goods after the accomplishment of the purpose.
 Charges The question of any charges to be paid by the seller to buyer but vice- versa does not arise.
 The bailor has to repay the charges which the bailee has incurred in keeping the goods safe.
 Duration Final.
 Temporary.

-1. The person who deliver goods during the contract of bailment is called 2.
-The person whom goods are delivered according bailment is called 3.
-In bailment, bailor is duty bound to disclose fault in goods bailed as provided in section 4.
-The bailment of goods as security for payment of debt or performance of a promise is called
+- 1. The person who deliver goods during the contract of bailment is called------. - 3.
+In bailment, bailor is duty bound to disclose fault in goods bailed as provided in section-----